Resolving Business Torts In Houston And Statewide

 At The Womack Law Firm, attorney Mark Womack has been handling business tort and real estate disputes for over 30 years.
-To set up a consultation regarding your legal matter, call our Houston office at 866-397-8032.
+To set up a consultation regarding your legal matter, call the firm’s Houston office at 281-407-7155.

 Helping Businesses Resolve Legal Issues

 A business tort may arise from an action in which one business acted in a way that caused damage to another business.
 This is not where one company was simply more competitive, but where theft, misrepresentation or fraud allows one company to gain an advantage.
-At The Womack Law Firm, we have handled hundreds of business tort cases, including those involving the following:
+The Womack Law Firm has handled hundreds of business tort cases, including those involving the following: